|Back to Main Print This Page Email to a Friend|

 There is no single cause for eating disorders.
 Although concerns about weight and body shape play a role in all eating disorders, the actual cause of these disorders appears to involve many factors, including those that are genetic and neurobiological, cultural and social, and behavioral and psychological.

 Anorexia is much more common in people who have relatives with the disorder.
-Studies of twins show they have a tendency to share specific eating disorders (anorexia nervosa, bulimia nervosa, and obesity).
+Studies of twins show they have a tendency to share specific eating and weight disorders (anorexia nervosa, bulimia nervosa, and obesity).
 Researchers have identified specific chromosomes that may be associated with bulimia and anorexia.

 The body's hypothalamic-pituitary-adrenal axis (HPA) may be important in eating disorders.
 This complex system originates in the following regions in the brain: